 John F. Cogan, PhD joined Gilead’s Board of Directors in July 2005 and was appointed Lead Independent Director in May 2013.
 Dr. Cogan is currently the Leonard and Shirley Ely Senior Fellow at the Hoover Institution and a Professor in the Public Policy Program at Stanford University, where he has had a continuing appointment since 1980.
 Dr. Cogan’s current research is focused on U.S. budget and fiscal policy, social security and health care.
 Dr. Cogan has held a number of positions in the U.S. government, including Assistant Secretary for Policy in the U.S. Department of Labor and Associate Director and Deputy Director in the U.S. Office of Management and Budget.
 Dr. Cogan is a trustee of the Charles Schwab Family of Funds and a director of Venture Lending and Leasing Funds II, IV and VI, Inc.

 Mr. Davignon joined Gilead's Board of Directors in 1990.
-He is currently Minister of State for Belgium and serves as Chairman of Recticel, CMB, SN Air Holding and Genfina and as a director of Sofina.
+He is currently Minister of State for Belgium and serves as Chairman of Recticel, CMB, SN Air Holding and Genfina.
 Previously, he served as Chairman of Société Générale de Belgique, a diversified financial and industrial company.

 Mr. Davignon has served as the European Community's (EC) Commissioner for Industry and International Markets and as the EC's Vice President for Research, Industry and Energy Policies.